Soname-Solutions/salmon/README.md

 1. **Report Bugs**: Found something that’s not working right?
 Open an issue and let us know.
 2. **Share Your Ideas**: Have thoughts on new functionalities or AWS Services that SALMON should cover?
 3. **Contribute Code**: If you’ve got something great to add, create a pull request.
 Your contributions can make a big difference.

+## Tests coverage

+SALMON project has the following types of automated tests developed:
+- Unit Tests
+- Integration Tests
+- Deployment Tests

+If you plan to contribute to the project, please refer to [tests overview article](/docs/testing_approach.md) and run the aforementioned tests to verify your Pull Request.

 ## Other useful links